 The Records Division, headed by Chief of Police, handles all filing of police reports, requests for copies of reports (fee-based service), incoming evidence, cost recovery and other miscellaneous items.
 Any requests for copies of reports can be requested by calling 248-628-2838.

-The Patrol Division has 10 Certified Officers (four full time and six part time) that patrol the streets within the Village 24 hours a day, 7 days a week.
+The Patrol Division has 9 Certified Officers (5 full time and 4 part time) that patrol the streets within the Village 24 hours a day, 7 days a week.
 One of the main goals of this division is to be the communities personal link to the police department.

 The Village of Oxford Police Department has a dedicated individual that handles Chaplain duties.
 Our Chaplin is available 24 hours a day to assist officers and citizens during times of tragic events.